Architecture

 Durable Execution

 dataflows is built on the concept of Durable Execution.
-Instead of managing queues, retries, and state manually, you write standard TypeScript code that is automatically made durable.
+Instead of managing queues, retries, and state manually, you write standard TypeScript code that the engine automatically makes durable.

 Reliability-as-Code

-Move from hand-rolled queues and custom retries to durable, resumable code with simple directives.
+Move from hand-rolled queues and custom retries to durable, resumable code.

 • No Queues: You don't define queues or workers.
-You just call functions.
+You declare a workflow and trigger it.

 • No Timeouts: Workflows can run for seconds, days, or months.